 Disclosure: This article contains affiliate links that I personally use.
 If you decide to make a purchase, I receive a small commission for the referral at no extra cost to you.

 Table of Contents

 Make your traffic skyrocket with my Pinterest strategy for bloggers

-If you want to drive traffic to your blog in 2019 and 2020, you need to focus on 3 key areas: search engine optimised content (SEO), social media marketing and having a successful Pinterest marketing strategy.
+If you want to drive traffic to your blog in 2023, you need to focus on 3 key areas: search engine optimised content (SEO), social media marketing and having a successful Pinterest marketing strategy.

 I’ve been using Pinterest as one of my main marketing strategies for my blog since 2016.

 Pinterest has gone through many changes since then, and as a result I’ve had to change up my Pinterest marketing strategy in order to continue attracting as much traffic to my blog as possible.

 Pinterest is responsible for 30% of my traffic.
 That’s a pretty big chunk considering I only spend a few hours a week on Pinterest every week.

 At the end of the day, traffic = money.

 While it can take months for your SEO strategy to start sending traffic to your blog, Pinterest traffic is attainable for anyone- even brand new bloggers.